 How to move forward

 Sometimes, even though your files are not written according to ISAC standards, Cytobank can still correctly parse your data.
-This can the case when you are missing the $BEGINDATA and $ENDDATA keywords.
+This can be the case when you are missing the $BEGINDATA and $ENDDATA keywords.
 To see if things are okay, navigate to the gating page and view your data.
 If it seems acceptable, then Cytobank is likely parsing your data correctly.
 To get rid of the File QC warning, rewrite your files within Cytobank.

 If you have a different File QC message regarding a truncation or other problems, you can try reuploading your data to Cytobank.
 If the problem persists, then your file is corrupted and needs to be fixed.
 Try redoing any processing steps that happened before upload to Cytobank, or contact the creator of the software that produced your FCS files.